 - 7.3.1.
-Fish and fish habitat - the identification of any potential adverse effects to fish and fish habitat as defined in subsection 2(1) of the Fisheries Act, including the calculations of any potential habitat loss or alterations (temporary or permanent) in terms of surface areas (e.g. spawning grounds, fryrearing areas, feeding), and in relation to watershed availability and significance.
-The assessment will include a consideration of: - ✓ the geomorphological changes and their effects on hydrodynamic conditions and fish habitats (e.g. modification of substrates, dynamic imbalance, silting of spawning beds); - ✓ the modifications of hydrological and hydrometric conditions on fish habitat and on the fish species' life cycle activities (e.g. reproduction, fry-rearing, movements); - ✓ potential effects on riparian areas that could affect aquatic biological resources and productivity taking into account any anticipated modifications to fish habitat; - ✓ changes to water and sediment quality identified in changes to groundwater and surface water, and their potential effects on fish and fish habitat;

-- ✓ any potential imbalances in the food web in relation to baseline conditions; and - ✓ effects on the primary and secondary productivity of water bodies and how minerelated effects may affect fish food sources. - the effects of changes to the aquatic environment, including those identified under changes to groundwater and surface water, on fish and their habitat, including: - ✓ the anticipated changes in the composition and characteristics of the populations of various fish species, including shellfish and forage fish; - ✓ any modifications in migration or local movements (upstream and downstream migration, and lateral movements) following the construction and operation of works (physical and hydraulic barriers); - ✓ any reduction in fish populations as a result of potential overfishing due to increased number of people in the project area; - ✓ any modifications and use of habitats by federally or provincially listed fish species; - a discussion of how project construction timing correlates to key fisheries windows for freshwater species, and any potential effects resulting from overlapping periods; - a discussion of how vibration caused by blasting may affect fish behaviour, such as spawning or migrations; and - calculate any potential habitat offset/compensation works related to fish and fish habitat in terms of the amount of habitat being offset/compensated, as well as the spatial location of the offsetting/compensation habitat.
+Fish and fish habitat (including marine mammals) - the identification of any potential adverse effects to fish and fish habitat as defined in subsection 2(1) of the Fisheries Act, including the calculations of any potential habitat loss (temporary or permanent) in terms of surface areas (e.g. spawning grounds, fry-rearing areas, feeding), and in relation to watershed availability and significance.
+The assessment will include a consideration of: - ✓ the geomorphological changes and their effects on hydrodynamic conditions and fish habitats (e.g. modification of substrates, dynamic imbalance, silting of spawning beds); - ✓ the modifications of hydrological and hydrometric conditions on fish habitat and on the fish species' life cycle activities (e.g. reproduction, fry-rearing, movements); - ✓ potential effects on riparian areas that could affect aquatic biological resources and productivity taking into account any anticipated modifications to fish habitat; - $\checkmark$ any potential imbalances in the food web in relation to baseline conditions; - ✓ effects on the primary and secondary productivity of water bodies and how projectrelated effects may affect fish food sources; - ✓ the effects of changes to the aquatic environment on fish and their habitat, including the anticipated changes in the composition and characteristics of the populations of various fish species, including shellfish and forage fish; - ✓ any modifications in migration or local movements (upstream and downstream migration, and lateral movements) following the construction and operation of works (physical and hydraulic barriers); - ✓ any reduction in fish populations as a result of potential overfishing due to increased access to the project area; and - ✓ any modifications and use of habitats by federally or provincially listed fish species.

-7.3.2.
-Migratory birds

-- direct and indirect adverse effects on migratory birds, including population level effects that could be caused by all project activities, including, but not limited to: - ✓ site preparation; - ✓ deposit of harmful substances in waters that are frequented by migratory birds (e.g. tailing impoundment area); - collision risk of migratory birds with any project infrastructure and vehicles; and - indirect effects caused by increased disturbance (e.g. noise, light, presence of workers), relative abundance movements, and losses or changes in migratory bird habitat, considering the critical breeding and migration periods for the birds. - 7.3.3.
-Species at risk - the potential adverse effects of the project on Species at Risk Act listed species and, where appropriate, its critical habitat; i.e. direct and indirect effects on the survival or recovery of Species at Risk Act listed species. - the potential adverse effects of the project on species assessed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) as extirpated, endangered, threatened, or of special concern (flora and fauna) and their critical habitat.
+- a discussion of how project construction timing correlates to key fisheries windows for freshwater and anadromous species, and any potential effects resulting from overlapping periods. - 7.3.2.
+Marine environment - the physical effects on the estuarine and marine environment, including changes to water quality, chemical composition, temperature, oceanographic conditions, etc.; - the effects to the use of the marine environment, including estuarine, floodplain and marine habitats by fish, invertebrates and marine mammals with regard to their life cycles (e.g. migration, spawning, emergence); - any effects resulting from overlapping periods between construction periods and key fisheries (e.g. commercial salmon fishery) windows for marine species; - any effects to marine organisms, including marine fish, marine mammals, marine birds, sea turtles, benthic organisms, etc. - 7.3.3.
+Marine plants - marine plants, including all benthic and detached algae, marine flowering plants, brown algae, red algae, green algae and phytoplankton. - 7.3.4.
+Migratory birds - direct and indirect adverse effects on migratory birds, including population level effects that could be caused by all project activities, including but not limited to: - ✓ site preparation; - ✓ deposit of harmful substances in waters that are frequented by migratory birds; - ✓ flaring of gas; - risk of collision of migratory birds with any project infrastructure and vehicles; and - indirect effects caused by increased disturbance (e.g. noise, light, presence of workers), relative abundance movements, and losses or changes in migratory bird habitat, considering the critical breeding and migration periods for the birds. - 7.3.5.
+Species at risk - the potential adverse effects of the project on species at risk listed under the Species at Risk Act and, where appropriate, its critical habitat; i.e. direct and indirect effects on the survival or recovery of species listed under the Species at Risk Act; and - the potential adverse effects of the project on species listed by the Committee on the Status of Endangered Wildlife in Canada classified as extirpated, endangered, threatened or of special concern (flora and fauna) and their critical habitat.